-Arrival Complications: We don't expect any problems, and nor should you, but if for any reason you are unable to meet the local staff at the airport please contact the emergency number at +39 338 2905699 (Dr. Diego Manzoni).
+Arrival Complications: We don't expect any problems, and nor should you, but if for any reason you are unable to meet the local staff at the airport please contact the emergency number at +39 338 2905699 (Head of Mission - Dr. Diego Manzoni).